-Transportation and mobility are critical to Newburyport resident's quality of life.
+Transportation and mobility are critical to Newburyport residents' quality of life in that the ability to safely and efficiently travel throughout the City whether by vehicle, on foot, or on bicycle, greatly impacts daily life.
 Newburyport is generally well-served by its transportation facilities which support trips for commerce, commuting, work, shopping, errands, education, healthcare, recreation, socializing, and many other purposes.
 Residents, workers, and visitors have the option to travel by a number of different modes, including private vehicle, public transportation such as a commuter train and regional buses, bicycling, walking, paratransit and taxicab.
 Similar to many other communities, the large majority of people rely upon private vehicles (e.g., about 80% commute by car according to census information) and a much smaller percentage use public transportation, walk, or bicycle.
 While Newburyport's transportation system is generally good, many improvements are needed to enhance existing facilities, as well as broaden the opportunities for and appeal and safety of alternative modes of transportation.